MilesPartridge/ue4_proceduralEnvironment/README.md

 # ue4_proceduralEnvironment
+The music is entirely produced by itself, using an L-System to drive it.
 A car game which moves with you, unlimited in any direction, spawns random pieces of scenery around you.
-Yet to produce algorithmic music to go with it.